sylhare/sylhare.github.io/_posts/2016-01-05-Estimation-in-Agile.md

 A typical Planning Poker set has cards with the following numbers: � 1 2 3 5 8 13 20 40 100.

 - Everybody has the same amount of cards
-- They draw one of these card to measure a the backlog item first presented by the PO
+- They draw one of these card to measure the backlog item (previously presented by the PO)
 - The lower and higher numbers explain there reason
 - The process is repeated until the team agrees, then we pass on to the next card

-When the number on the card is 20 or higher, it either need to be broken down, or sent back to the Product owner for more explanation.
+When the number on the card is 20 or higher, it either needs to be broken down, or sent back to the Product owner for more explanation.

-Poker planning is fairly democratic but can be rather time consuming.
+Poker planning is fairly democratic but can be rather time-consuming.

 ### T-Shirt Size